 Flagged Items are Reviewed by an Exam Chair: A list of flagged items for each specific exam area (SEA, e.g., anatomy, botanical medicine, emergency medicine) is sent to an exam chair.
 Exam chairs use standard reference sources to verify that for each flagged item the keyed answer is completely correct, that the question is clearly stated, and that none of the other response alternatives are correct.
 Exam chairs submit their recommendations to the PTA Committee, which makes the final decision regarding the disposition of the item.
 If an item is deemed valid and appropriate, no key change is made.
 If an item is deemed ambiguous, or if more than one answer could reasonably be construed as correct, credit may be given for more than one answer.
 After a decision has been made about every item that has been reviewed, changes are made to the scoring key and all examinations are re-scored to obtain raw scores for each GEA.

 Initial Passing Rates are Determined: The computer compares each examinee’s raw GEA scores to GEA cut scores.
-If the examinee has passed all GEAs, s/he receives a passing score for comprehensive mastery.
-The percentage of examinees who pass each examination (BSE, CCSE, and the three Elective Examinations) is reviewed.
+If all GEAs have been passed, the examinee receives a passing score for comprehensive mastery.
+The percentage of examinees who pass each examination (BSE, CCSE, and the four Elective Examinations) is reviewed.